dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/use-in-framework.md

 ### Final Notes

-Decoding video is slightly more complex than reading image, but by following the steps above, you can manage resources effectively and ensure your component runs smoothly.
+Decoding video is slightly more complex than reading an image, but by following the steps above, you can manage resources effectively and ensure your component runs smoothly.

 Again, if you don't want to go into detail, please refer to the [DBRJS sample](https://github.com/Dynamsoft/barcode-reader-javascript-samples/tree/main/hello-world) directly.